irfanjmdn/r65/README.md

 # Royal Kludge R65 QMK/VIA + SOCD feature
 ![The Royal Kludge keyboard](r65.png)

+---

+### DISCLAIMER

+**The source code of this keyboard's firmware is unfinished and [some issues](#known-issues) aren't fully fixed yet.**

+To developers who would want to contribute, any and all help would be greatly appreciated!
+Feel free to submit improvements, fixes, or suggestions.

+---

 ## Overview

 #### This repository only contains essential files for the WIRED version of the Royal Kludge R65 (ANSI layout).
 For the ISO layout or other Royal Kludge keyboard variants, visit sdk66’s [QMK Firmware Repository](https://github.com/hangshengkeji/qmk_firmware/tree/master/keyboards/rk).